jordannholmes/FinalProject/README.md

 LEDA traitbase, Ellenberg values for Italian Flora, Mycorrhizal intensity databases, Catminat, BROT, PLANTS, Jepson Flora Project.

-### Justification/ Purpose
+### Justification/Purpose
 The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for someone to search for a specfic component or trait of a plant.

 ## Dependencies
-This program has two parts:
+This program has three parts:
-1) Hoffman 2
+1) Hoffman 2 - Shell
 2) R Studio
+3) CyberDuck

-# Program  Workflow
+## Program Workflow
 The flow of the program is as follows:

 1) Reads the input file of the OriginalData.txt provided by Github.

 2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A".
-But for the purpose of this project and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus and Species within our original dataset to be anaylyzed.
+However, for the purposes of this project and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus and Species combinations within our original dataset to be anaylyzed.

-3) Creates a table of user-specified relevant ecological information for each unique species or genus.
+3) Creates a table of user-specified relevant ecological information for each unique genus and species combination.

-4) RStudio provides further information of each specific species or genus from the databases of TR8.
+4) RStudio provides further information of each specific genus and species combination from the databases with the TR8 package.

 # Install TR8
 ``` {r}